 Last but not least, with the US server, I managed to get around 22.70 Mbps downloading speed.
 So, Encrypt.me is not the fastest VPN around but it is still plenty fast.

-Other than being fairly fast, Encrypt.me also surprisingly works great with American Netflix.
+Other than being fairly fast, Encrypt.me also surprisingly works great with American Netflix in UK.
 Just check out the screenshot attached below.
 I tried playing a bunch of shows and didn’t encounter any proxy issues at all.
 The server location that worked best for me was New York.

 Other Streaming Services that work with Encrypt.me

-Other than American Netflix that worked with Encrypt.me, I also managed to unblock BBC iPlayer without much effort at all.
+Other than American Netflix I worked with Encrypt.me, I also managed to unblock BBC iPlayer without much effort at all in UK.
 Although I did encounter a few buffering issues, however, nothing that would be a deal-breaker.
 In the streaming category, Encrypt.me VPN is a clear winner.

 Compatibility – Which devices can I use Encrypt.me with?

-In terms of apps and compatibility, I found Encrypt.me to be pretty weak.
+In terms of apps and compatibility, I found Encrypt.me to be pretty weak in UK.
 Currently, it only offers apps for Windows, macOS, Android, and iOS.
 In addition, it also works with Amazon Fire TV Stick which I think is pretty good.

 But as for other operating systems and devices, you’ll be out of luck.
 Encrypt.me isn’t compatible with Linux or even with routers for that matter.
-To make up for it, they do offer unlimited multi logins per subscription plan.
-However, you can’t overlook the fact that Surfshark too offers unlimited multi logins and also way better compatibility.
+To make up for it, they do offer unlimited multi-logins per subscription plan.

 Encrypt.me for Windows & macOS